mauriziofonte/win11-wsl2-ubuntu22-setup/docs/en/SETUP-EN.md

 5. A _medium-level_ knowledge of the Linux terminal (such as how to use and what basic commands like _cd_, _cp_, _mv_, _sudo_, _nano_, etc.)
 6. Your computer **should be password protected, use BitLocker, and have support for TPM 2.0** to prevent malicious access to sensitive information, if someone were to gain possession of your device. **This is particularly important if you intend to handle information on behalf of others (work)**.
 Your security policies on the network and the devices you use should be appropriate for the type of PC use you intend to carry out.
 Generally, _if you use your PC for work, you need to pay utmost attention to protection_.
 Prevention is better than cure.

-The **LAMP** stack we're going to configure supports **https** (with self-signed certificates expiring in 30 years), **http/2** protocol, and **brotli compression**.
+The **LAMP+LAPP** stack we're going to configure supports **https** (with self-signed certificates expiring in 30 years), **http/2** protocol, and **brotli compression**.
 As for the PHP part, we'll use **PHP-FPM** because it's more performant and more versatile in configuring _per-virtualhost_ settings.
 To understand the differences between using PHP with Apache in PHP-CGI mode versus PHP-FPM, refer to this guide: <https://www.basezap.com/difference-php-cgi-php-fpm/>

 ## Installing Ubuntu 24.04 LTS on Windows in WSL2 Virtualization